int

 Casino Hold'em Poker

 Progressive jackpots are drawn on the separate fixed bet.
-It is won by he who will collect a royal flush in the five cards.
-Separate payouts are provided for a three of a kind and better.
+It is won by the player who will collect a royal flush from the five cards.
+Separate payouts are provided for a three-of-a-kind and better.

 Conclusion